aaryan-11-x/Nexus-Sonatype-Repository-Manager-Groovy-Script-RCE-Authenticated-/README.md

-# Nexus Repository Manager 3 Authenticated RCE (Groovy Script Task)
+# Sonatype Nexus Repository Manager 3 Authenticated RCE (Groovy Script Task)

 This repository contains `exploit.py`, a proof-of-concept exploit that performs **authenticated remote code execution** on Sonatype Nexus Repository Manager 3 by creating and running a **Groovy "script" task** as an authenticated admin user.